brazeiro63/GettingAndCleaningData/CourseProject/README.md

                rbind(tran_actv, test_actv),
                rbind(tran_df, test_df))
 ```

+The next to do is subset the  the mean and standard deviation columns from the resulting data from the previous step.
+To achieve this goal was considered mean and standard deviation the columns wich the name has the expressions "mean()" or "std()".
+As

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.